Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While memory care in Jacksonville is generally affordable compared to larger urban centers, it remains an investment for families needing specialized care for loved ones.
 Compared to other senior living options in the area, memory care provides the necessary care for those with cognitive decline but comes at a higher monthly price tag than assisted and independent living arrangements.

-Situated at 1100 Daily Street, inside 36272 zip code area in Calhoun county, Dugger Mountain Specialty Care Assisted Living offers memory care to Piedmont, AL seniors and includes services such as custom activities and therapy programs, certified dementia care staff and special activities for Alzheimer’s patients.
-Dugger Mountain Specialty Care Assisted Living contains a total of 9 Alzheimer’s and dementia units.
-Dugger Mountain Specialty Care Assisted Living is officially licensed to provide care, with license # P0806.
+Located at 1100 Daily Street, inside 36272 zip code area in Calhoun county, Dugger Mountain Specialty Care Assisted Living offers assisted living and memory care to Piedmont, AL seniors with dementia and offers services like transportation to medical appointments, aided morning and evening dressing and special activities for Alzheimer’s patients.
+Dugger Mountain Specialty Care Assisted Living contains a total of 9 dementia units.
+Dugger Mountain Specialty Care Assisted Living is licensed to provide care, with license # P0806.

 When exploring options to pay for memory care in Jacksonville, Alabama, it's essential to understand how Medicare plays a role in covering such costs.
 Memory care services typically cater to individuals living with Alzheimer's disease, dementia, or other forms of memory loss, and these services can be provided in specialized facilities, such as assisted living homes or skilled nursing facilities.
 Medicare coverage for memory care in Jacksonville, Alabama, is limited, and understanding the details can help families make informed decisions about how to manage these costs.